 Keep in mind that if nothing fails in your package, no file will be generated.
 You’ll have a look later at the generated file itself and try to make some sense out of it, but for now you only need to know that the file contains all the information needed by the package when it is restarted, enabling it to behave like nothing untoward had interrupted it.
 That’s enough information to be able to start using checkpoints in your packages, so now you can proceed with some examples.

-Assume that the task labeled “1” is expensive, and you want to ensure that you don’t need to execute it twice if it finishes and something else in the package fails.
+Assume that the task labelled “1” is expensive, and you want to ensure that you don’t need to execute it twice if it finishes and something else in the package fails.
 You now need to set up the package to use checkpoints and the task itself.
-First, set the properties of the package described earlier, as shown in below screen shot.
+First, set the properties of the package described earlier, as shown in below screenshot.

-Next, set the properties of the task labeled “2” to use checkpoints (see below screen shot).
+Next, set the properties of the task labelled “2” to use checkpoints (see below screenshot).
 Change the FailPackageOnFailure property to True.

 Now you can execute the package.
-The expected outcome is shown in below screen shot — the first task completes successfully with a check mark in a green circle, but the second task fails with an X in a red circle.
+The expected outcome is shown in below screenshot — the first task completes successfully with a checkmark in a green circle, but the second task fails with an X in a red circle.
 The third task did not execute.
-Because the screenshots for this Tutorial are in black and white, you won’t be able to see the colors here, but you can see that the tasks contain different symbols in the top-right corner.
+Because the screenshots for this Tutorial are in black and white, you won’t be able to see the colours here, but you can see that the tasks contain different symbols in the top-right corner.